workdojos/Dojos-Fresh-Hugo-Theme/content/clinician.md

-<iframe src="https://clinician.workdojos.com" style="width: 100%;height: 800px;box-shadow: 0 5px 10px rgba(0,0,0,.6);border-radius: 25px;overflow: hidden;border: none;" align="middle"></iframe>
+<iframe src="https://clinician.workdojos.com" style="width: 100%;height: 600px;padding: 12px; box-shadow: 0 5px 10px rgba(0,0,0,.6);border-radius: 25px;overflow: hidden;border: none;" align="middle"></iframe>
 <br>

 {{% title3 "" %}}

 <br>
 {{% subtitle5 "We empower people to build things." %}}

 The best builders have all the tools!
 Open-source tech makes anything possible.
+The dashboard above can be yours, a self-hosted gateway to another world.

-For less than a dollar a day you'll be sitting on top of a mountain of building blocks for you, your family, your business, your digital legacy.
+For less than a dollar a day you'll be sitting on top of a mountain of building blocks for you, your family, your business, your digital dreams, and legacy.

 What do you want to build today?

 Build your own Twitter.
 Start a business.
 Serve up the coolest family media server on the block.
 Organize your digital life.
-Take back your data privacy and host it your way.
+Take back your data privacy, HOST IT YOUR WAY!
 <br>
 <table>
     <caption></caption>